 Understand that you can safely can high acid foods such as jams, jellies and pickles without the fear of botulism.
-That scary toxin that everyone talks about cannot grow in these foods because of the pH level.
-So you can safely process these types of foods without that worry.
+This scary toxin that everyone talks about cannot grow in these foods because of their pH level.
+So, you can safely process these types of foods without that worry.
 Thats why high acid foods are great place to start with canning.

-- Jams, jellies and pickles are water-bath canned and require no specialized equipment other than a large stockpot to use as your “canner.”
-You can buy a very inexpensive canner just about anywhere that canning supplies are sold, but you can also use a large pot of your own.
+- Jams, jellies and pickles are water-bath canned and require no specialized equipment, other than a large stockpot to use as your “canner.”
+You can buy a very inexpensive canner just about anywhere canning supplies are sold, but you can also use a large pot of your own.
 Just place something on the bottom of the pot to raise up the jars: a cake rack, large trivet or even a layer of canning jar lids set on the bottom.
-(Click to learn more about water bath canning.)
+(Learn more about water bath canning.)

 - Other than a canner or stockpot, I do recommend you buy a jar-lifter.
 It makes life so much easier when you have to add or remove the jars from the hot water.
-They are not expensive and can be found where ever canning supplies are sold.
+They are not expensive and can be found wherever canning supplies are sold.

-- Use a modern recipe from a source that uses USDA recommendations for techniques.
-Canning practices have changed since our grandmother’s canned and you need to use a modern recipe to have the best success and be safe.
+- Use a modern recipe from a source that follows USDA recommendations for techniques.
+Canning practices have changed since our grandmother’s canning days, and you need to use a modern recipe for the best success and to be safe.